-- Disposal The component has already been disposed of and is not available for further analysis. - OEM-Analysis The component was sent or will be sent to the OEM for root cause failure analysis. - OEM-Repair The component was sent to the OEM for repair and no further analysis is expected. - Storage The component has been returned to storage. - Third Party Analysis The component has been or will be sent to a third party for root cause failure analysis. - Third Party Repair The component has been or will be sent to a third party for repair and no further analysis is expected.
+- Disposal The component has already been disposed of and is not available for further analysis. - In Situ The component remains in place, and it was either repaired or the failure was addressed in some other way. - OEM-Analysis The component was sent or will be sent to the OEM for root cause failure analysis. - OEM-Repair The component was sent to the OEM for repair and no further analysis is expected. - Storage The component has been returned to storage. - Third Party Analysis The component has been or will be sent to a third party for root cause failure analysis. - Third Party Repair The component has been or will be sent to a third party for repair and no further analysis is expected.